Package 'geobounds'

 Description

-This function returns global composite files for the required administrative level, clipped to international boundaries, with gaps filled between borders.
+Returns global composite files for the requested ADM level.
+Files are clipped to international boundaries, with gaps between borders filled.

 Usage